Development workflows

 alias pir='pip install -r'

-alias mi='mamba install \
+alias mi='mamba install -y \

---file requirements/test.txt \
+--file requirements/tests.txt \

 alias ma='mamba activate'